Suui/SlothUnit/README.md

 ```
 **The include path has to be relative to the file location instead of using the VS additional includes** since the compilation with Clang wouldn't find this VS shortcuts.
 At least for now it's that way.

-To execute, simply remember to have your SlothUnit Test Project as the StartUp project, build and run/debug :)
+**To execute**, simply remember to have your SlothUnit test project as the StartUp project, build and run/debug :)